Tell me more ×

 • Celtic root: Gaelic aimsir, Breton amzer, …

-These are four sets of languages with no obvious etymological connection for this word.
+These are five (or six) sets of languages with no obvious etymological connection for this word.
 They do, however, have geographical connections, so with only this data I can't exclude cross-language contamination from some proto-Indo-European root.

 Is there a known single origin for the connection between weather and time?
 Or is there a pattern that is known to have appeared independently in several language families (perhaps linking the passage of time with the succession of seasons which are marked by different weather)?